pogipop/cloudron/docs/references/selfhosting.md

 The setup website will show a certificate warning.
 Accept the self-signed certificate and proceed to the domain setup.

-Currently, only Second Level Domains are supported.
+Currently, only subdomains of the [Public Suffix List](https://publicsuffix.org/) are supported.
 For example, `example.com`,  `example.co.uk` will work fine.
-Choosing a domain name at any other level like `cloudron.example.com` will not work.
+Choosing other non-registrable domain names like `cloudron.example.com` will not work.

 ### Route 53